Justice Charles Quin remembered

 The national flag flying at half-staff outside the Court House is one of several signs and marking the passing of Justice Charles Quin QC.

-On Sunday (9 June) Chief Justice Anthony Smellie officially announced Mr. Charles Quinns passing.
+On Sunday (9 June) Chief Justice Anthony Smellie officially announced Mr. Charles Quin’s passing.
 In a statement, he said, “Justice Quin was very greatly admired and respected within the Judicial Administration, the Cayman Islands legal fraternity and the wider Cayman community, as well as in other Jurisdictions around the Commonwealth.”

 H.E.
-Governor Martin Roper also expressed his condolences saying, “Justice Quinn was a well-respected man who had contributed greatly to justice in the Cayman Islands and the local region over a long career.
+Governor Martin Roper also expressed his condolences saying, “Justice Quin was a well-respected man who had contributed greatly to justice in the Cayman Islands and the local region over a long career.
 We are indebted to him for his service.”

 Premier Hon.
 Alden McLaughlin said, in his statement, that Justice Charles Quin was an “indispensable member of the law community in the Cayman Islands.”